maxijonson/gpt-turbo/packages/lib/README.md

 ### Authoring Plugins

 Plugins are just classes with various methods that are called by the library at specific times.
-Plugins have access to everything a `Conversation` instance has access to, including the `Conversation` instance itself and its `PluginService` instance (which is used to manage plugins).
+Plugins have access to everything a `Conversation` instance has access to, including the `Conversation` instance itself and its `ConversationPluginService` instance (which is used to manage plugins).

 TODO: Add more examples to the following class